Visillect/MetaImageMark/report_builder/README.md

 ```

 In one group there will be benchmarks that differ only in the values of
-the `lib' field, and if there is a graph with the value `lib == MinImg` in the group, then comparison plots will be
+the `lib` field, and if there is a graph with the value `lib == MinImg` in the group, then comparison plots will be
 plotted relative to this graph.

 ### Grouping plots by multiple keys with comparison